The $\beta$-Delaunay tessellation I: Description of the model and geometry of typical cells: Construction of -Voronoi and -Delaunay tessellations

-\begin{lemma} The point processes $\eta_\beta$ for $\beta>-1$ and $\eta^{\prime}_\beta$ for $\beta>(d+1)/2$ satisfy properties (P1)--(P3) with $E=[0,\infty)$ in the $\beta$-case and $E= (-\infty,0)$ in the $\beta'$-case. \end{lemma} \begin{proof} Property (P1) holds because the projections of the Poisson point processes $\eta_\beta$ and $\eta_\beta^\prime$ to the space component $\RR^{d-1}$ are everywhere dense sets, with probability $1$.
+\begin{lemma} The point processes $\eta_\beta$ for $\beta>-1$ and $\eta^{\prime}_\beta$ for $\beta>(d+1)/2$ satisfy properties (P1)--(P3) with $E=[0,\infty)$ in the $\beta$-case and $E= (-\infty,0)$ in the $\beta'$-case. \end{lemma} \begin{proof} Property (P2) holds because the projections of the Poisson point processes $\eta_\beta$ and $\eta_\beta^\prime$ to the space component $\RR^{d-1}$ are everywhere dense sets, with probability $1$.
 Indeed, the integrals of the intensities of these processes over any set of the form $B\times \RR$, where $B\subset \RR^{d-1}$ is a non-empty ball, are infinite, which means that infinitely many points project to $B$ almost surely.

 Property (P3) holds for any Poisson point process $\eta$ in $\RR^{d-1}\times E$ whose intensity measure $\Theta_{\eta}$ is absolutely continuous with respect to the Lebesgue measure with density $\varrho$, say (see, for example, \cite[Proposition 4.1.2]{Mo94} for a closely related result in the setting of a stationary Poisson point process).
 Let us verify (P3) applying the multivariate Mecke formula \cite[Corollary 3.2.3]{SW}.
-We have that
+Write $\eta_{\neq}^{d+1}$ for the set of $(d+1)$-tuples of distinct points of $\eta$ and $\Pi(x_1,\ldots,x_d)$ for the unique downward paraboloid on which points $x_1,\ldots,x_d\in\RR^d$ are lying.
+With this notation we have that

 since the inner integral is equal to $0$.